liusihan/seGMM/README.md

 ## What's new
 Version 1.3.0 fixes some critical bugs that affected the performance of the predicting Karyotype and changed the names of some parameters.

-Also, the CRAM file as input file is now possible.
+Also, the CRAM file as an input file is now possible.

 ## Background
-Computational tools have been developed to infer sex for genotype array, WES and WGS data such as plink, seXY and XYalign.
-Plink calculated F coefficient with X chromosome heterozygosity to infer sex for genotype array data. seXY considered both X chromosome heterozygosity and Y chromosome missingness to infer sex in genotype array data by logistic regression.
+Computational tools have been developed to infer sex for genotype array, WES, and WGS data such as plink, seXY, and XYalign.
+Plink calculated the F coefficient with X chromosome heterozygosity to infer sex for genotype array data. seXY considered both X chromosome heterozygosity and Y chromosome missingness to infer sex in genotype array data by logistic regression.
 XYalign extract read count mapped to sex chromosomes and calculated the ratio of X and Y counts to infer sex in WES and WGS data.
-However, evaluation the accuracy of these methods in targeted gene panel data is not yet fully and improvements in sex inference from gene panel data are warranted.In addition, PLINK, seXY, and XYalign could not report sex chromosome abnormality.
+However, evaluation of the accuracy of these methods in targeted gene panel data is not yet entirely and improvements in sex inference from gene panel data are warranted.
+In addition, PLINK, seXY, and XYalign could not report sex chromosome abnormality.

 ## Description
 `seGMM` applies unsupervised learning to determine the individual gender based on integrated information of the X and Y chromosomes from TGS, WES, or WGS data, providing the classification of six sex chromosome karyotypes (XX, XY, XYY, XXY, XXX, and X).<br>

-Importantly, in clinical practice, individual patient is usually sequenced to get a molecular diagnosis.
-Hence, seGMM permits users to provide an additional reference data, by combining the features from reference data and testing data, seGMM can ensure the accuracy for clinical application.
+In clinical practice, individual patient is usually sequenced to get a molecular diagnosis.
+Hence, seGMM permits users to provide additional reference data, by combining the features from reference data and testing data, seGMM can ensure the accuracy for clinical applications.

 ## Installation
 ### Robust install
 In order to install the software and dependencies, we recommend using a dedicated conda environment and `seGMM` is available on conda (installation time: ~ 15min).
-First you will need the `Conda` Python distribution and package manager.
+First, you will need the `Conda` Python distribution and package manager.

 ```shell
 # Download conda installer